kcui7/PCET-pH-kinetic-model/README.md

 ### Initialization

 #### General consideration
-To start a calculation, create a `pHKineticModel` object and input the parameters:
+To start a calculation, create a `pHKineticModel` object and input relevant parameters:
 ```python
 from PCET_pH import pHKineticModel